INTERPLAY-Workshop/interplay-workshop.github.io/call-for-papers.md

 **July 24** - Acceptance notification

 ### Style Files and Templates
-Please prepare your paper using the official [COLM25' template](https://github.com/COLM-org/Template).
+Please prepare your paper using the official [COLM '25 template](https://github.com/COLM-org/Template).

 ### Guides and Policies
-All submissions must follow the COLM25' [guidelines and policies](https://colmweb.org/cfp.html).
+All submissions must follow the COLM '25 [guidelines and policies](https://colmweb.org/cfp.html).